 Return

+IOTHUB_CLIENT_OK upon success

 IOTHUBCLIENT _INVALID_ARG if called with NULL parameter

-IOTHUBCLIENT_SENDSTATUS_IDLE if there is currently no items to be send

-IOTHUBCLIENT_SENDSTATUS_BUSY if there are currently items to be send

-IOTHUB_CLIENT_NOTIFICATION_CALLBACK_ASYNC
+Error code upon failure

+IOTHUB_CLIENT_MESSAGE_CALLBACK_ASYNC

-Once a notification is received from the service, if the user has set a call back, the receive callback shall be invoked.
+Once a message is received from the service, if the user has set a call back, the receive callback shall be invoked.

 This call back is defined as:

+typedef IOTHUBMESSAGE_DISPOSITION_RESULT

-typedef int(*IOTHUB_CLIENT_NOTIFICATION_CALLBACK_ASYNC)(IOTHUB_MESSAGE_HANDLE notificationMessage, void* userContextCallback);
+(*IOTHUB_CLIENT_MESSAGE_CALLBACK_ASYNC)(IOTHUB_MESSAGE_HANDLE message, void* userContextCallback);

-If the user returns from the call back the status 0, IOTHUB_Cliend will accept the notification, meaning that it will not be received again by the client.
-If the user returnas a non-Zero Value, the notification will be rejected. notificationMessage is only valid in the scope of the callback.
+If the call back returns the status IOTHUBMESSAGE_ACCEPTED, the client will accept the message, meaning that it will not be received again by the client.
+If the callback returns the status IOTHUBMESSAGE_REJECTED , the message will be rejected.
+The message will not be resent to the device.
+If the callback returns the status IOTHUBMESSAGE_ABANDONED, the message will be abandoned.
+The implies that the user could not process the message but it expected that the message will be resent to the device from the service. message is only valid in the scope of the callback.

 IOTHUB_CLIENT_RESULT IoTHubClient_SetOption(IOTHUB_CLIENT_HANDLE iotHubClientHandle, const char* optionName, const void* value);